decibelsystems/decibel-designer-mcp/ROADMAP.md

 **Example Usage:**
 ```
-"Compare Button/Primary to Button/Secondary"
-"Sync our design tokens from Figma"
+"Sync design tokens from Figma for the decibel-website project"
-"What's the current value of primary-purple?"
+"Get details for the Button/Primary component"
+"What components are available in the design system?"
 ```

+**Testing:** See `PHASE1_TESTING.md` for detailed testing instructions.

 ---

 ### Phase 2: Intelligence Layer
-**Status:** Planned (Week 5-6)
+**Status:** Ready to Start

 **Goals:** Make Claude useful for designers